dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

    ![Screenshot of the Enrollment Program Devices node and Sync link.](./media/device-enrollment-program-enroll-ios/image06.png)

    To follow Apple’s terms for acceptable enrollment program traffic, Intune imposes the following restrictions:
    - A full sync can run no more than once every seven days.
 During a full sync, Intune fetches the complete updated list of serial numbers assigned to the Apple MDM server connected to Intune.
-If a DEP device is deleted from the Intune portal it should be unassigned from the Apple MDM server in the DEP portal.
+If a DEP device is deleted from the Intune portal, it should be unassigned from the Apple MDM server in the DEP portal.
 If it's not unassigned, it won't be reimported to Intune until the full sync is run.
    - A sync is run automatically every 24 hours.
 You can also sync by clicking the **Sync** button (no more than once every 15 minutes).
 All sync requests are given 15 minutes to finish.
 The **Sync** button is disabled until a sync is completed.
 This sync will refresh existing device status and import new devices assigned to the Apple MDM server.